12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 A survey by Getvoip

-What Are Time Wasters in the Workplace & How to Avoid Them
+What Are Time Wasters in the Workplace and How to Avoid Them

-Here are 12 time stealers at the workplace and some effective strategies to avoid them to increase employee productivity and improve work-life balance.
+Here are 12 time stealers at the workplace and some effective strategies to avoid them to increase employee productivity and a balanced work-life schedule.

 1. Social Media

 You'll have an average of 40 seconds of attention span when your phone is near.
-No wonder why social media usage is now one of the biggest productivity killers at work.
+No wonder social media usage is now one of the biggest wastes of valuable time and biggest productivity killers at work.

 To avoid this time waster in the workplace, you must resist the urge to access social media during work hours.
 Establish block times when you'll refrain from using social media at any cost.